 - In an early arc of Birds of Prey, which chronicled the first meeting between Black Canary and Huntress, the adventure was summed up thusly:

-"You travelled five thousand miles.
+Oracle: "You travelled five thousand miles.
 You hooked up with a loose cannon—possibly psychotic—vigilante who doesn't place much value on life...and a world class felon.
 You stressed my network to the max.
 You faced the world's deadliest martial artist.
-All to get back at a guy who didn't call you the next day
+All to get back at a guy who didn't call you the next day.
+Was it worth it?"

 - At the end of The Long Halloween, in light of of Harvey Dent's transformation into Two-Face and his subsequent killing of Carmine Falcone, Batman and Jim Gordon have this moment.